For showimes, click here.

 5. The music was a smash.

-Fame won two Academy Awards thanks to its music.
-It won Best Original Score and Best Original Song for “Fame”.
-The film actually made Oscar history for being the first to have two songs from the film be nominated in Best Original Song category.
+Fame won two Academy Awards for its music.
+It won Best Original Score and Best Original Song for “Fame.”
+The film actually made Oscar history for being the first to have two songs from the film nominated in the Best Original Song category.
 The film also helped launch Irene Cara’s singing career.
-Cara had done some recording prior, but her dynamic performances in the powerhouse songs brought the attention that helped.
+Cara had done some recording prior, but her dynamic performances in these powerhouse songs brought the attention that helped her find her spotlight.
 She also made Oscar history by being the first to perform two songs at the ceremony.
 Test how well you know the lyrics here.